mlflow/mlflow/docs/source/getting-started/registering-first-model/index.rst

 The MLflow Model Registry provides some additional functionality that is relevant to model development and deployment:

-* **Lineage** encompasses the origin and development history of a model, including information like source code, data, and parameter configuration.
 * **Model Versioning** refers to logging different iterations of a model to facilitate comparison and serving.
 By default, models are versioned with a monotonically increasing ID, but you can also alias model versions.